flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

   - description: Hash of the transaction on the underlying chain.
 - `inUtxo`:
   - type: `uint8`
-  - description: Index of the transaction input indicating sourceAddress on UTXO chains, 0 on non-UTXO chains.
+  - description: Index of the transaction input indicating source address on UTXO chains, 0 on non-UTXO chains.
 - `utxo`:
   - type: `uint8`
   - description: Output index for a transaction with multiple outputs on UTXO chains, 0 on non-UTXO chains.
 The same as in the `utxo` parameter from the request.
-- `sourceAddress`:
+- `sourceAddressHash`:
   - type: `bytes32`,
-  - description: Hash of the source address viewed as a string (the one indicated by the `inUtxo` parameter for UTXO blockchains)
+  - description: Hash of the source address viewed as a string (the one indicated by the `inUtxo` parameter for UTXO blockchains).
-- `receivingAddress`:
+- `receivingAddressHash`:
   - type: `bytes32`
   - description: Hash of the receiving address as a string (the one indicated by the `utxo` parameter for UTXO blockchains).
 - `spentAmount`:
   - type: `int256`
-  - description: The amount that went out of the `sourceAddress`, in the smallest underlying units.
+  - description: The amount that went out of the source address, in the smallest underlying units.
 In non-UTXO chains it includes both payment value and fee (gas).
 Calculation for UTXO chains depends on the existence of standardized payment reference.
 If it exists, it is calculated as `outgoing_amount - returned_amount` and can be negative.
 If the standardized payment reference does not exist, then it is just the spent amount on the input indicated by `inUtxo`.
 - `receivedAmount`:
   - type: `int256`
   - description: The amount received to the receiving address, in smallest underlying units.
 Can be negative in UTXO chains.